opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 Accessing Image Properties
 --------------------------

-Image properties include number of rows, columns and channels, type of image data, number of pixels etc.
+Image properties include number of rows, columns, and channels; type of image data; number of pixels; etc.

 The shape of an image is accessed by img.shape.
-It returns a tuple of number of rows, columns, and channels (if image is color):
+It returns a tuple of the number of rows, columns, and channels (if the image is color):
 @code{.py}
 >>> print( img.shape )
 (342, 548, 3)